Select programming language for code examples

 Signature Verification

-To help prevent tampering and defend against other attack vectors such as a man-in-the-middle attack, or proxy and replay attacks, you may choose to implement license key signature verification, and response signature verification.
-Both of these verifications harden your software by ensuring the given data originated from Keygen and that the values have not been modified.
+To help prevent tampering and defend against other attack vectors such as a man-in-the-middle attack, or proxy and replay attacks, you may choose to implement response signature verification.
+Signature verification hardens your software by ensuring the given data originated from Keygen and that the values have not been modified.

 User Agent Header